 For quick questions, contact a writing tutor through the “Ask a Tutor” live chat service.
 This service is for questions that can be answered in 5 – 15 minutes.
 No appointment is necessary but please see hours of availability below.

-Ask a Tutor is available during the following hours (beginning Aug.
-24):
+Ask a Tutor will be available from Feb.
+1 – May 25 during the following times:

 How should I prepare for my tutoring